 Cleaning Lead Data

-14. Conduct regular cleanups.
+18. Conduct regular cleanups.

-15. Avoid duplicates.
+20. Avoid duplicates.

-Having duplicate contacts in your database is a real barrier to effective lead management.
+Having duplicate contacts in your database is a barrier to effective lead management.
 To avoid duplicates, focus on:

-Effective lead management depends on how you collect, store, maintain, use and clean your lead data.
+Effective sales lead management depends on how you collect, store, maintain, use and clean your lead data.
 With the help of a great CRM, solid processes for nurturing and automation, and regular housekeeping, you should be well on your way to streamlining your funnel.